Tipser/slate/source/includes/_tipser-elements.md

 <script src="https://cdn.tipser.com/tipser-script/latest.js"></script>
 ```
 <aside class="notice">
 Make sure, that Tipser Elements script is <strong>loaded only once on your page</strong>.
-Additionally, it is recommended to load any scripts at the end of the <code>body</code> tag of your page so that the rendering is not blocked by JavaScript parsing.
+Additionally, it is recommended to load the scripts at the end of the <code>body</code> element on your page so that the rendering is not blocked by JavaScript parsing.
 </aside>

 ***